lentalex627/sitecore-marketplace-table/grid-composer/GRID_COMPOSER_README.md

 ### Extension Point Configuration

-TableForge is configured as a **custom field integration** using the extension point:
+Grid Composer is configured as a **custom field integration** using the extension point:

 ```typescript
 xmcPagesCustomField = 'xmc:pages:customfield'